International Development and Environmental Studies

-Together with Mennonite Central Committee Manitoba, A Rocha Canada and Food Matters Manitoba organizing Germinating Conversations -- a forum for rural-urban dialogue on issues of food justice (2011-present)
+Together with Mennonite Central Committee Manitoba and A Rocha Canada organizing Germinating Conversations -- a forum for rural-urban dialogue on issues of food justice (2011-present)

 Lobe, K. (October 2010).
 "Organic" Agriculture and Community Development: A Manitoba perspective.
 Hokaido University School of Agriculture.